cslab/csspin/README.rst

 subcommands to ``spin`` by using the decorators ``@task`` and ``@group``.

-Here is an example for a very simple plugin:
+Here is an example for a simple plugin:

 .. code-block:: python